tarunsahnan/RedSearch/README.md

 I would like to explain my process is steps so that you can easily understand it:

-Step 1: Read API documentation.
+  - 1: Read API documentation.
 So, that you can get how and where to start your project.
-Step 2:Create HTML File
+  - 2:Create HTML File
-Step 3: Use Bootstrap and CSS according to your choice Step 4: Add basic javascript.
+  - 3: Use Bootstrap and CSS according to your choice
+  - 4: Add basic javascript.
-Step 5: Now again read documentation and complete the project.
+  - 5: Now again read documentation and complete the project.

 ### Built with